theKashey/memoize-state/README.md

 `shouldBePure` will deactivate itself in `production` env.
 Use `shallBePure` if you need it always enabled.

 ## You said UNSAFE???
-Memoize-state could break the way your application works, if you will use additional memoization inside a wrapped function.
+Not all functions could be `safely` memoized.
+Just not all of them.
-The wrapped function __have to be pure__, a more __pure__ than usual -
+The wrapped function __have to be pure__.

-> __No side effects.
-NO SIDE EFFECTS AT ALL!.
-Including memoization__

-In case of internal memoization memoize-state could remove _internally memoized_ branches, and does not reflects changes made inside
 ```js
 let cache = 0;
 const func = (state) => (cache || cache = state.a);